 Code merging enables developers to integrate code after changes as well as bug fixes.
 To regain their confidence, integration efforts should be smooth and complete that is; without any errors.
 The modern merge solution has made it possible for the merging tools to report back to a developer(s) in case there have been conflicts preventing tools from merging automatically.

 With modern solutions, developers have gained confidence when they were using traditional development methods to merge large blocks of code.
 These new solutions are more robust.
-DevOps are using Agile methodologies to help developers keep small changes subsequently reduces the need for merging large chunks of code.
+DevOps are using Agile methodologies to help developers keep small changes subsequently reducing the need for merging large chunks of code.

 Teams can use code merge tools to identify conflicts though developers are still required to engage in open communication with other developers when they are working on the same code.
 A great place for developers can discuss any arising conflicts as well as other issues through Stand-up meetings, it is a great place for that forum discussion.